prachigauriar/TWTValidation/README.md

     }

-    // The following methods are automatically invoked by the TWTKeyValueCodingValidator instance
-    // when it attempts to validate the name and age keys, respectively.
-If these validators pass,
-    // the entire validator passes.
-Generally, validators for a given key are retrieved by invoking
+    // Key-value coding validators get the validators for their KVC keys by invoking +twt_validatorsForKey:
-    // +twt_validatorsFor«Key» on the class of the value being validated, where «Key» is the
+    // on the value’s class.
+The base implementation simply checks to see if the class implements
-    // capitalized form of the key it is validating.
-See the TWTKeyValueCodingValidator
+    // +twt_validatorsFor«Key», where «Key» is the capitalized form of the KVC key.
+When you have multiple
-    // documentation for more details.
+    // keys that use the same validators, you can override this implementation.
+Here, we return the same
+    // validators for firstName and lastName, but rely on the superclass implementation to invoke
+    // +twt_validatorsForAge to get the validators for the age key.

-    + (NSSet *)twt_validatorsForName
+    + (NSSet *)twt_validatorsForKey:(NSString *)key
     {
+        if ([key isEqualToString:@"firstName"] || [key isEqualToString:@"lastName"]) {
             return [NSSet setWithObject:[TWTStringValidator stringValidatorWithMinimumLength:1 maximumLength:20]];
+        }

+        return [super twt_validatorsForKey:key];
     }